timothyshores/Portfolio/src/blog/hash-tables-and-blockchain.md

 Definition: A sequence of elements of the same type stored in a continuous block of memory

+A dynamic array can increase it's size while a static array has a fixed size.

+Getting and setting items in a list is a constant time or O(1) operation Inserting is linear time or O(n) where n is the number of items that need to be shifted over.
+Appending to the end of an array that is not full is constant time or O(1).

 ```
 class DynamicArray
     def __init__(self, capacity = 8):